 SAP ERP systems are designed for performance management; as such software is fully compatible with the company’s systems, this can help to generate data from the warehouse operation that is useful for strategic planning: data concerning seasonal variations in sales can be used for demand forecasting, and this can help senior management preserve cashflow and retain profitability.

 As SAP products are designed to be upscaled and used with existing or add-on software, those looking to invest should aim for a system that is suitable for the size of their business and without unnecessary functions.
 They should consider the business’s needs at both senior management and operational level to select an overall package that meets both strategic and operational goals.
-With the degree of customization available, this is definitely possible.
+With the degree of customisation available, this is definitely possible.

-While ERP systems are valuable to wholesale distributors of non-perishable goods, these operations often need specific inventory optimization software such as EazyStock to keep track of inventory in real time.
+While ERP systems are valuable to wholesale distributors of non-perishable goods, these operations often need specific inventory optimisation software such as EazyStock to keep track of inventory in real time.
 EazyStock is a cloud-based add-on solution that helps streamline inventory and warehouse management.
-With EazyStock, small- to mid-sized businesses can optimize their forecasting with automatic data analysis, prepare for seasonal trends, and eliminate overstock – all while boosting service levels and customer satisfaction.
+With EazyStock, small- to mid-sized businesses can optimise their forecasting with automatic data analysis, prepare for seasonal trends, and eliminate overstock – all while boosting service levels and customer satisfaction.